yaronf/I-D/STAR/draft-ietf-acme-star.md

 ## Privacy Considerations

-In order to avoid correlation of certificates by account, if unauthenticated GET is negotiated ({{certificate-get-nego}}) the server SHOULD choose URLs of certificate resources in a non-guessable way, for example using capability URLs
+In order to avoid correlation of certificates by account, if unauthenticated GET is negotiated ({{certificate-get-nego}}) the recommendation in Section 10.5 of {{RFC8555}} regarding the choice of URL structure apply, i.e. servers SHOULD choose URLs of certificate resources in a non-guessable way, for example using capability URLs {{?W3C.WD-capability-urls-20140218}}.
-{{?W3C.WD-capability-urls-20140218}}.

 # Acknowledgments